NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 CIP_InteractiveLobeSegmentation

+The CIP extension currently uses legacy editor module, and charts infrastructure (instead of Segment editor, Plots, and Tables modules).

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-Replace the usage of the "Editor" module in CIP by something different, preferably the SegmentEditor
+Replace the usage of the "Editor" module in CIP by something different, preferably the SegmentEditor Replace the charts infrastructure.

 ## Approach and Plan